tstack/lnav/docs/source/ui.rst

   can be set manually by doing an :code:`UPDATE` of the :code:`log_opid` column on the log vtable.

-The time span of an operation is determined by the earliest and latest timestamps of messages that have the same OP ID.
+The time span of an item is determined by the earliest and latest timestamps of messages associated with the item.
 If the log messages contain a duration, that will also be used in the calculation.
 The span is shown in the view using a reverse-video bar.
-The time scale of the view is automatically adjusted to fit the operations at the top and bottom.
+The time scale of the view is automatically adjusted to fit the item at the top and bottom.
 The current scale is shown in the header.

 Each row in the view shows:

-* The duration of the operation
+* The duration of the item.
-* Sparklines showing the number of errors and warnings relative to the total number of messages associated with the OP ID.
+* Sparklines showing the number of errors and warnings relative to the total number of messages associated with the item.
-* The OP ID itself.
+* The ID of the item.
-* A description of the operation as captured from the log messages or as set by doing an :code:`UPDATE` of the :code:`all_opids` table.
+* A description of the item.
+For operations, the description is captured from the log message or a description can be set by doing an :code:`UPDATE` of the :code:`all_opids` table.

-The preview panel at the bottom of the display will show the messages associated with the focused operation.
+The preview panel at the bottom of the display will show the messages associated with the focused item.

 The following hotkeys can be useful in this view: